 Bentonite is a highly absorbent, viscous plastic clay which is a valuable binding, sealing, absorbing and lubricating agent in a huge variety of industries and applications.

-Bentonite is a very soft plastic clay consisting predominantly of montmorillonite, a fine particle sized hydrous aluminum silicate and member of the smectite group.
+Bentonite is a very soft plastic clay consisting predominantly of montmorillonite, a fine particle-sized hydrous aluminum silicate and member of the smectite group.
 Most bentonites are formed by the alteration of volcanic ash and rocks after intense contact with water.
 Bentonite presents strong colloidal properties and increases its volume several times when coming into contact with water, creating a gelatinous and viscous substance.
-Its specific properties include swelling, water absorption, viscosity and thixotropy.
+Its specific properties include swelling, water absorption, viscosity, and thixotropy.
 These properties are in demand in a huge range of industries served by Imerys, earning it the nickname ‘the mineral with a thousand uses’.

-In foundry making, Imerys bentonite is a critical constituent in the casting of high quality foundry products where it is used as a binder for the production of green sand molds to ensure defect-free final castings.
+In foundry making, Imerys bentonite is a critical constituent in the casting of high-quality foundry products where it is used as a binder for the production of green sand molds to ensure defect-free final castings.
 Bentonite binders are cost-effective, environmental solutions since the majority of the sand and binder can be reused in a cyclical system.

 In iron ore pelletizing Imerys bentonite is used as a binder for the formation of iron ore pellets.
 Pellets are balls produced from iron ore or concentrates and are used as feed material for iron making.
 Imerys bentonite adds significant value to the pelletizing process and the quality of the final product.

-Bentonite is used in drilling and tunneling fluids to lubricate and cool cutting tools, remove cuttings and help prevent blowouts.
+Bentonite is used in drilling and tunnelling fluids to lubricate and cool cutting tools, remove cuttings and help prevent blowouts.
 It is a common component in drilling mud used to curtail drilling fluid invasion due to its propensity to aid in the formation of mud cakes.

-Imerys sealing bentonites are suitable for sealing liners in earth-construction, waste deposits, water engineering and lakes due to their high water absorption capacity as well as high swelling potential, ensuring low water permeability in the application.
+Imerys sealing bentonites are suitable for sealing liners in earth construction, waste deposits, water engineering, and lakes due to their high water absorption capacity as well as high swelling potential, ensuring low water permeability in the application.